linkwei0/WalletApp/README.md

-- Установить локально XcodeGen, R.Swift и SwiftLint.
+- Install XcodeGen, R.Swift and SwiftLint locally.

-Если при запуске необходимые библиотеки не подключились:
+If the necessary libraries are not connected at startup:
-- Удалить xcodeproj
+- Remove xcodeproj
-- В терминале перейти к проекту
+- In the terminal, go to the project
-- Выполнить команду "xcodegen generate"
+- Run the command "xcodegen generate"
-- Открыть файл проекта и запустить
+- Open the project file and run